-Bag some of Scotland’s finest mountain tops on our specially devised Munro bagging holiday.
+Bag some of Scotland’s finest mountain tops on our specially devised Munro-bagging holiday.
 Munros are Scottish Mountains over 3,000ft high, and this stunning selection has been chosen for you by two experienced HF Holidays' leaders – Pete Thomasson and Steve Thurgood.
-They know these mountains well and they’ve chosen a fantastic variety of routes which offer you the opportunity to bag Munro tops that aren’t within our usual Guided Walking programme.
+They know these mountains well and they’ve chosen a fantastic variety of routes which offer you the opportunity to bag Munro summits that aren’t within our usual Guided Walking programme.
 All routes are within an hour's travel of the comforts of our Country House at Glen Coe.
 From the summits of these majestic giants, we can enjoy different perspectives of Scotland's highest mountain, Ben Nevis, as well as much of the Central Highlands.

 - Discover Pete and Steve’s favourite routes through this stunning mountain scenery